danreeves/sublime-prettier/README.md

 The plugin takes the same settings and the `prettier` tool.
 See the [`prettier` repo](https://github.com/jlongster/prettier/blob/master/src/options.js) or [this repo](https://github.com/danreeves/sublime-prettier/blob/master/Prettier.sublime-settings).
 You can configure them in Sublime at `Preferences > Package Settings > Prettier`.

-You can turn off the auto formatting on save by setting `autoformat` to `false`.
+You can turn on the auto formatting on save by setting `autoformat` to `true`.

 For example: